softlayer/softlayer-python/_includes/docs/issues.md

 ## Issue Reporting

-Found an issue?
-Here are some suggestions to help guide you through the escalation process.
+Got issues?
+Here are some suggestions to help guide you through escalating it to us.

 ### Screen Our Issues on GitHub

 All issues are bagged and tagged on GitHub.
-Click the "Search" button and see if your issue has already been reported.
+Click the "Search" button and make sure your issue hasn't already been reported.

 <a type="button" class="button gray small more" href="{{site.github.issues_url}}?labels=CLI" target="_blank">Search</a>

 ### Provide Information about Your Setup

-This includes versions, when it was installed, steps to reproduce, and so on.
+This includes versions, when was it installed, what you're trying to do, and so on.

 ### Gauge Its Severity, Impact, and Frequency